 CIRCUMSTANCES MAKING COLLECTION OF INFORMATION NECESSARY

 The Research Performance Progress Report (RPPR) will directly benefit award recipients by making it easier for them to administer Federal grant and cooperative agreement programs through standardization of the types of information required in interim performance reports—thereby reducing their administrative effort and costs.
-The RPPR will also make it easier to compare the outputs, outcomes, etc. of research programs across the government.
+The RPPR also will make it easier to compare the outputs, outcomes, etc. of research programs across the government.

 The RPPR resulted from an initiative of the Research Business Models (RBM) Subcommittee of the Committee on Science (CoS), a committee of the National Science and Technology Council (NSTC).
 One of the RBM Subcommittee’s priority areas is to create greater consistency in the administration of Federal research awards.
 Given the increasing complexity of interdisciplinary and interagency research, it is important for Federal agencies to manage awards in a similar fashion.
 Upon implementation, the RPPR will be used by agencies that support research and research-related activities for use in submission of interim progress reports.
 It is intended to replace other interim performance reporting formats currently in use by agencies.
 The RPPR does not change the performance reporting requirements specified in 2 CFR Part 215 (OMB Circular A-110) and the Common Rule implementing OMB Circular A-102.